"People care much more about how things look than how they are." ~Donna Lynn Hope

 Let’s take the example of an individual or group that believes modern medicine should not be trusted because, for centuries, they’ve relied on traditional remedies to treat people.
 The argument ignores that while traditional remedies may be effective in certain situations, they may not always be safe and appropriate and that scientific advancements in medicine have led to significant improvements in healthcare outcomes.
 The validity of a belief does not depend on how many people believe in it.
 The fact that something has been done a certain way for a long time does not necessarily mean it is the best or most effective way of doing things.
 Rather than leaning towards popular opinion, it’s important to rely on evidence and reason.
 We tend to fall under the trap of multiple biases such as the bandwagon fallacy when having a conversation, hindering our ability to have civil conversations with someone about topics that matter.

 Appeal to authority is another such bias.
 Beliefs that are passed on to us by someone who holds a qualification, certification, experience or credential are automatically assumed to be true, regardless of the claim itself.
 For example, the human mind is incredibly complicated, and we can’t even begin to realise how little we know about it.
-If a Psychologist were to make the claim that playing violent video games causes aggression in children, it’s possible that the mass audience may take their word for it, without exploring the possibility of evaluating any other evidence or variables that can change the basis of the claim itself, such as social environment, family dynamics and pre-existing mental health conditions that are all potential contributors to aggression.
+If a Psychologist were to claim that playing violent video games causes aggression in children, the mass audience may take their word for it, without exploring the possibility of evaluating any other evidence or variables that can change the basis of the claim itself, such as social environment, family dynamics and pre-existing mental health conditions that are all potential contributors to aggression.
 Alternatively, someone may say that they’ve worked in a specific job or role, asserting the implication that based on that information, we must assume that they know what they’re talking about.

 Similarly, any beliefs passed on by elders in the name of culture or religion, often escape scrutiny because we believe that they’re a figure of authority, and thus, must be correct.
 Any means of questioning is shunned and deemed ‘taboo’.
 It’s only when you look closely that you see the cracks within the walls.
 Another example is that of ‘ad hominem’, also known as a ‘personal attack’.
 For example, disregarding someone’s argument about climate change just because they drive a gas-guzzling car, instead of addressing their evidence or claims.
 I’m not proposing that we discount someone’s credentials or experience entirely or question every single claim that we come across.
-But rather, if someone is making an objective claim about the nature of reality, we need to be able to scrutinise the belief with reason and evidence, regardless of the circumstance.
+Rather, if someone is making an objective claim about the nature of reality, we need to be able to scrutinise the belief with reason and evidence, regardless of the circumstance.

 Zooming In